 The faculty teaching Quantitative Competency courses will promote the following student learning outcomes with their pedagogy:

-- Students will construct and test formal hypotheses.
+- Student will construct and test formal hypotheses.

 - Students will demonstrate logical or mathematical reasoning using symbolic proofs.

 - Students will use statistical or graphical analysis to draw conclusions from numerical data.

 - Students will solve problems using mathematical methods and data.